lack/redhat-notes/crio_unshare_mounts/README.md

 Thse machine config additions create a new mount namespace and causes both crio and kubelet to launch within it to hide their many many mounts from systemd.

 It does so by creating:
- - A service called container-mount-namespace.service which spawns a separate namespace (via systemd's 'PrivateMounts' mechanism), and then sleeps forever.
-We don't want to create the namespace in crio.service or kubelet.service, since if either one restarts they would lose eachother's namespaces.
+ - A service called container-mount-namespace.service which spawns a separate 'slave' mount namespace (via unshare) and pins it in a well-known location `/run/container-mount-namespace/mnt`
- - An override file for each of crio.service and kubelet.service which wrap the original command under 'nsenter' so they both use the mount namespace created by 'container-mount-namespace.service'
+ - An override file for each of crio.service and kubelet.service which wrap the original command under 'nsenter' so they both join the mount namespace created by 'container-mount-namespace.service'

 With this in place, both kubelet and crio create their mounts in the new shared (with eachother) but private (from systemd) namespace.